 The normal map or bump map channel adds bumps, dents, and other details to the surface of a model.
 See Normal Map / Bump Map.

 The Sheen channel simulates the way light interacts with lots of small threads which absorb and scatter colors.
 See Sheen.

 Subsurface Scattering / Skin

 The Clear Coat channel simulates the effect of a thin reflective layer on top of a surface.
 A common use case is the transparent coating on top of car paint.
-It can also be used for things like varnish on wooden furniture, wet surfaces, or anything that benefits from having multiple layers.
+See Clear Coat.

 Ambient Occlusion (AO)

 The Ambient Occlusion (AO) channel defines large areas of occluded light.
 See Ambient Occlusion (AO).